ptisp/nodurl/README.md

 nodurl
 ==================
-Quick and dirty Nodejs and Redis powered URL shortener and file-sharing app.
-Input sanization missing.
+Quick and dirty Nodejs and MongoDB powered URL shortener and file-sharing app.

 ### Instructions
 http://127.0.0.1/olympus - Administration area (default is olympus, customizable by NODURL_ADMINTAG)